Tree-of-Sex/database-import/README.md

 ## YAML formating proposal

-Formating of the `v3` of the YAML:
+Formating of the `v4` of the YAML.

 ```
 file: